noemielteto/test-aesthetic-value-model/README.md

 Contains the complete code for running the experiment as described in the paper *except* for the jspsych files.
 Download jspsych 6.3.1 and save the folder inside the experiment_code folder to run the experiment.

+## VGG_features

+Contains the feature values and their PCA-reduced version for all stimuli based on vanilla, pretrained VGG-16.

+## ResNet50_features

+Contains the feature values and their PCA-reduced version for all stimuli based on vanilla, pretrained ResNet50.